Human Resources Excel Template

 How Excel is used

-When registration, review, updates, and history stay in one flow, it becomes much easier to avoid misses.
+Keeping registration, review, updates, and history in one flow makes misses easier to prevent.

 Step 1